dfrnt-labs/terminusdb-docs-static/src/app/docs/time-travel/page.md

 ---
 nextjs:
   metadata:
-    title: Time Travel using the TerminusCMS Dashboard
+    title: Time Travel using the DFRNT TerminusDB cloud dashboard
     description: >-
-      A guide to show how to time travel to any previous commit using the TerminusCMS dashboard.
+      A guide to show how to time travel to any previous commit using the DFRNT TerminusDB cloud dashboard.
     openGraph:
       images: >-
         https://assets.terminusdb.com/docs/time-travel.png
 media:
-  - alt: Time travel to any previous commit using the TerminusCMS dashboard
+  - alt: Time travel to any previous commit using the DFRNT TerminusDB cloud dashboard
     caption: ''
     media_type: Image
-    title: Time travel to any previous commit using the TerminusCMS dashboard
+    title: Time travel to any previous commit using the DFRNT TerminusDB cloud dashboard
     value: https://assets.terminusdb.com/docs/time-travel.png
   - alt: See what data used to look like in a previou commit
     caption: ''